 The reason that the Mother plants don't flower too often though.
 It's easier and more efficient to propagate via buds!

 Both Mother of Thousands and Mother of Millions are considered to be noxious weeds is that they are poisonous, unfortunately.
 The specific toxin in these plants is bufadienolide cardiac clycosides, which causes cardiac arrest in those that consume enough of it.
 The toxin is present not only in the milky sap within the stem, but the flowers, in particular, are highly toxic.
 Hybrids of these plants are also considered to be poisonous.

 In fact, Australian cattle frequently die from grazing on Mother of Millions, so the plant has a very bad reputation there.
 In 1997, a herd of 125 cattle in New South Wales died after grazing in an area where Mother of Millions had taken over.
 They are aesthetic house plants elsewhere, but you have to be vigilant that they do not spread to other pots or outside your home.

 For this reason, we recommend planting your Mothers in containers, rather than in the ground if your climate allows you to grow succulents outdoors.
 Plant pests such as these are more easily contained when they’re planted in pots, especially if you keep them far enough away from your other pots to prevent them from spreading.

 Caring for Mother of Thousands and Mother of Millions is less about helping them grow and more about keeping them from spreading.
 These plants will take care of their own survival, you just have to make sure you keep them contained.

 Where can I get these plants?

 You can also buy them online, though they are sometimes hard to find because they are considered weeds in some places.
-Here is an example of a Mother of Thousands from Amazon.
-You can click it to be taken to the store page.
-Search for other plants on Amazon here.
+Online retailers such as Mountain Crest Gardens often carries both Mother of Millions and Mother of Thousands.

 Is there any other information you want to know on Mother of Thousands or Mother of Millions?
 Tell us below in the comments!